orcpac7/technical-discussion/README.md

 Markdown is more widely supported, as for instance in Github

 However by utilizing PanDoc's ability to convert from most any format to other formats that advantage goes away for the most part.
-Still Markdown is good for quick one-offs with on requirement for anything beyond basic text formatting.
+Still Markdown is good for quick one-offs with no requirement for anything beyond basic text formatting, links, images.

 - Pandoc
  ![From/to matrix](https://user-images.githubusercontent.com/1434423/153799099-6e2aa48f-2d5e-408b-884e-dd0ddd2ea0b2.png)